aanil/Yggdrasil/README.md

 ### Pre-Commit Hooks

-We use [pre-commit](https://pre-commit.com/) to automate code formatting and linting on each commit.
+Use [pre-commit](https://pre-commit.com/) to automate code formatting and linting on each commit.

 * **Install pre-commit hooks**: